Certified Public Accountant Act

 (Duty of Loyalty in Professional Services)

-A CPA may not commit any misconduct, or violate or neglect any required professional duties, in the course of his or her practice.
+A CPA may not commit any misconduct, or violate or neglect any required professional duties, in the course of their practice.

 Article 42